mayur-keswani/Muggle-Academy/README.md

   - font-awesome icons

 ## Features
- 1) Autherities can launch their Video-Course
+ 1) Autherities can launch their Video-Course.

  2) User can enrolled and access the course-video after making payment

- 3) Carousel to Show All Posts
+ 3) Carousel to Show All Posts.

  4) Not only Posts , Autherities can issue Notice which would be presented in separate traditional notice format.